 Not only is Chris a dynamic musician but an astute businessman.
-While in college Chris began his career as full-time professional musician/consultant.
+While in college Chris began his career as a full-time professional musician/consultant.
 Shortly after interning for Hidden Beach Records (Sony Affiliate), he began working for LW Records.
 His successes with LW Records allowed him to attain the General Manager position.
 Musically he contributed to the label playing for numerous artists on the roster.
 Business-wise he was vital in developing the label to a higher level where they were offered a national distribution deal.
 Chris was offered a percentage of ownership in the label.

 He was the GM/CFO of Forbeyon Design Studio (www.forbeyon.com).
-During Chris’ first year as the General Manager (2006), he helped the company attain an exponential 181% growth in revenue as well as 123% growth in client base.
+During Chris’ first year as General Manager (2006), he helped the company attain an exponential 181% growth in revenue as well as a 123% growth in client base.
 They had increased by over 600% in revenue and client base when Chris left in late 2009.
-They are a multi-million dollar organization that has clients in more than 10 countries and have been featured in the industry's top trade publications.
+They are a multi-million dollar organization that has clients in more than 10 countries and has been featured in the industry's top trade publications.
 Forbeyon’s success is still growing today.

 Chris was a part of the executive team of Artists Boot Camp (ABC).
 ABC is an artist development company that exists to develop well-rounded, fully equipped musical artists that impact the local, regional, and national music industry and maximize their potential to realize their personal goals and dreams.
-The program empowers artists covering topics like music business mgmt, publishing, recording, songwriting techniques, stage performance, vocal coaching, and financial planning to name a few.
+The program empowers artists by covering topics like music business mgmt, publishing, recording, songwriting techniques, stage performance, vocal coaching, and financial planning to name a few.

-In 2017, he began his role as the director for the Music and Youth program for the Boys and Girls Club of Greater Tarrant County.
-This role gave Chris a unique opportunity to give back, working with youth giving them exposure and access to real-world music experiences.
+In 2017, he began his role as the director of the Music and Youth program for the Boys and Girls Club of Greater Tarrant County.
+This role gave Chris a unique opportunity to give back, working with youth and giving them exposure and access to real-world music experiences.
 Chris designed and oversaw the program implementation strategy and worked hands-on with the participants.
 He also trained the staff on traditional and commercial music best practices in the areas of music education, production, recording studio techniques, instrumental development, and music industry career planning.
 This is a growing program with two “Music Clubhouse” locations that have instruments, practice rooms, and recording studios.

 TCM offers Strategic Planning services specializing in helping organizations and individuals define their goals, develop an implementation strategy, and execute the plan.
 This can look like basic consulting through management with artists/producers like Steven J Collins and everything in between.
-TCM also offers products and services that bridge the gap between traditional education systems and real-world experiences/application.
+TCM also offers products and services that bridge the gap between traditional education systems and real-world experiences/applications.
 Chris' DVD Transitioning from Drummer to Musician was the first product released.

 Chris Knox brings a balance of musicianship, business, organizational development, and integrity that is extraordinary and rare.
 He is an asset to every organization he has been a part of and is always looking for more opportunities to network and contribute to people’s development and success.
-Chris’ immense musical ability, interpersonal/networking skills, professionalism, and ability to be a resource constantly keeps him busy working and in the public eye.
+Chris’ immense musical ability, interpersonal/networking skills, professionalism, and ability to be a resource constantly keep him busy working and in the public eye.

 Chris gives special thanks to his wonderful wife Erika and daughter Cadence for all of their love and support.